ss-haze/cpp_primer/ch06/README.md

   cout << ia[i] << endl;
 }
 ```
 The function parameter is actually a pointer to the first element in an array of unspecified size.
-Were the array of size 3, for example, the function body would loop past the ed of the array and output undefined values.
+Were the array of size 3, for example, the function body would loop past the end of the array and output undefined values.
 Possible solutions are to pass a pointer to the beginning of array of 10 elements, or to pass the size of the array along with the pointer to the first element:
 ```c++
 void print (const int (*ia)[10]){........}
 void print (const int *ia[], size_t size){.......}